muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --nobrackets
 Use this option to disable any bracket notes when generating the game list.
 It will disable notes such as `(Europe)` and `[AGA]` completely.
 This option is only relevant when generating the game list.
-It makes no difference when gathering data into the localdb resource cache.
+It makes no difference when gathering data into the resource cache.
 ###### Example(s)
 ```
 Skyscraper -p snes --nobrackets